-If passed, the bill would take effect on July 1 and adjust minimum wage annually based on the average percentage increase in the Consumer Price Index over the previous 12 months.
+The legislation is expected to take effect on July 1 and adjust minimum wage annually based on the average percentage increase in the Consumer Price Index over the previous 12 months.

 The county last increased its minimum wage in 2017, but no adjustments for inflation were included, according to the county’s committee report for the 2024 legislative season.
-This January, the state’s minimum wage increased to $15 an hour.
+This January, the state’s minimum wage increased to $15 per hour.

 Service providers in Maryland typically receive most of their funding through reimbursement rates set by the state, which are based on the state’s minimum wage, not the county’s, according to Robert Baynard, board of director’s chair for the Prince George’s Provider Council.